 Instead of being forced to share a traumatic experience by the age of 20, those in New Jersey can now disclose childhood sexual assault until 55 years old or seven years past discovery.
 Discovery is when the victim realizes they have suffered sexual assault, which can take a long time.
 Those who have suffered childhood trauma may take years before they fully realize the magnitude of what happened to them.

 Two-Year Grace Period

 One of the New Jersey law changes is potentially life-altering for victims of sex crimes, including clergy abuse.
 Those who have been denied justice in the past due to the old statute of limitations can now file litigation during a grace period.
-The grace period began at the end of 2019 and ends on December 1, 2021.
+The grace period began at the end of 2019 and claims must be filed by November 30, 2021.
 If you want to seek damages from the abuser, or if there’s an institution that protected the guilty party and potentially looked away from the abuse, you now have the freedom to make that choice even if the assault happened years ago.
 Due to the fast-approaching deadline, those interested in receiving restitution must begin to look at their legal options today.